xcart/xcart-docs/_pages/kb_en/look_and_feel/theme_tweaker/template_editor.md

 That's it!
 You've added a country flag to the CrispWhite skin.

-## Cancelling Changes and Restoring Default Templates

-### Restoring Default Templates via Template Editor
+## Restoring Default Templates via Template Editor

 A store admin can restore the default template and cancel any changes applied to it directly in the storefront via the **Template Editor** tool.